 \subsection{Pretext losses}

-\paragraph{Sorting loss} The sorting loss is inspired by jigsaw puzzle task proposed by \cite{Noroozi2016} and requires the network to predict the order in a batch of randomly chosen slices.
-For this loss to enforce the object localisation, object should be less permutation invariant (i.e. order of slices is predictable by the object appearance) along the slicing axis than the background.
-Due to the random positioning of different objects along the slicing axis, it's important to estimate the loss function between the slices taken from the same volume.
-We define the following sampling procedure.
+The \emph{sorting loss} is inspired by the jigsaw puzzle task \cite{Noroozi2016}.
+This loss requires the model to predict the order in a batch of slices, randomly taken along one axis.
+For this loss to enforce the sample localization, the sample should be less permutation invariant (along the slicing axis) than the background.
+Then, the easiest way to predict ordering is to learn features of the sample and their relative positions.
+Due to typical absence of the sample alignment between different volumes in biological imaging, we propose to calculate the loss only between slices taken from the same volume.